-On 23 November 2021, two of the company's wholly-owned indirect subsidiaries, PT Alamraya Kencana Mas ("AKM") and PT Langgeng Nusa Makmur ("LNM"), entered into a conditional share sale and purchase agreement with an external party, PT Central Cipta Murdaya for the disposal of its entire equity interests in a wholly owned subsidiary, PT Karunia Alam Makmur ("KAM").
-As at the date of the statement by directors, the transaction has yet to be completed.
+On 23 November 2021, the company and two of its wholly-owned indirect subsidiaries entered into a Conditional Share Sale and Purchase Agreement with an external party, PT Central Cipta Murdaya for the sale of its entire equity interests in a wholly owned subsidiary, PT Karunia Alam Makmur ("KAM").
+Following the approval of shareholders of the company at the Extraordinary General Meeting held on 23 December 2022, the transaction was completed on 17 February 2023.
 The summary of the carrying amounts of the assets and liabilities of KAM that has been classified as held for sale is as follows:

-2021

-US\$'000

-Cash and cash equivalents 52

-Inventories 59

-Deferred tax asset 7

-Property, plant and equipment, net 510

-Bearer plants, net 3,781

-Land use rights, net 3,761

-Total assets of KAM 8,170

-Impairment loss (Note 6) (2,612)

-Asset held for sale 5,558

-Trade and other payables 916

-Current tax payable 6

-Current portion of long term borrowings 1,191

-Estimated liabilities for employee benefits 31
+Cash and cash equivalents Inventories Trade and other receivables Property, plant and equipment, net (a) Bearer plants, net (a) Land use rights, net (a) Total assets of KAM Impairment loss Foreign exchange difference Asset held for sale Trade and other payables Current tax payable Current portion of long term borrowings Estimated liabilities for employee benefits

-Long term bank loan 1,685

-Liabilities held for sale 3,829

-Net carrying amount at end of the year 1,729
+Long term bank loan Liabilities held for sale Net carrying amount at end of the year